-The structure of most teacher education programs makes it difficult for students to take part in a traditional study-abroad experience.
-Yet this kind of cultural immersion is vitally important for future teachers, whether it takes place overseas or in culturally different contexts within the United States.
-International and intercultural field placements help candidates develop the knowledge, skills and perspectives necessary to work successfully with youth from different cultures in their own classrooms.
+The structure of most teacher education programs makes it difficult for students to take part in a traditional studyabroad experience.
+Yet this kind of cultural immersion is vitally important for future teachers, whether it takes place overseas or in culturally different communities within the United States.
+International and intercultural field placements help candidates develop the knowledge, skills, and perspectives necessary to work successfully with youth from different cultures in their own classrooms.
 Such experiences also help candidates bring a broader worldview to their future classrooms, a view greatly needed in the world today.

 The Global Gateway for Teachers is designed to give students those international and intercultural experiences while also fulfilling degree requirements for student teaching.
-Participants have the opportunity to serve as student teachers in culturally diverse settings that include Chicago, the U.S. Southwest, and more than a dozen other countries worldwide.
+Participants have the opportunity to serve as student teachers in culturally diverse settings that include Chicago, the Southwestern United States, and twenty countries worldwide.
 In addition to full-time student teaching, all Global Gateway programs also feature required community engagement, service learning, and academic reporting.
 IUB's award-winning "cultural immersion" programs are recognized as some of the most rigorous and innovative intercultural experiences available.